popphp/pop-log/README.md

 Writers
 -------

+There are four available log writers, but others can be created if they implement the `Pop\Log\Writer\WriterInterface`.

 ### File

 The file log writer simply stores the log output to a log file on disk.
 The log file format